Copy code

 Particularly Among Women

-2. You favor meaningful interactions and deep connections in your relationships with a chosen few friends or family members.
+2. You favor meaningful interactions and deep connections with one or two close friends or family members over new group social experiences.
 Yet, establishing the depth of connection you desire can sometimes be a challenge.

-3. Your deep need for solitude is crucial; insufficient alone time can lead to stress and overstimulation responses, resulting in irritation, anger, crying, and challenges with concentration.
+3. You cherish alone time and need more of it than most.
+Your deep need for solitude is crucial; insufficient alone time can lead to stress and overstimulation, resulting in irritation, anger, crying, and difficulty concentrating.
 These reactions may further develop into anxiety, depression, illness, burnout, or complete withdrawal.

-4. Engaging in superficial (small talk) conversations is tiring and uninteresting.
-You prefer deep discussions on subjects of interest.
+4. Engaging in superficial small talk feels tiring and uninteresting.
+You prefer deep one-on-one conversations on subjects of shared interest.

-6. You have heightened sensitivity across several senses, including sight, sound, motion, taste, touch, or textiles.
+6. You have strong sensory sensitivities across multiple senses.
+You have heightened sensitivity across multiple senses, such as sight, sound, motion, taste, touch, and textiles.

-8. Craving alone time more than most, you relish the opportunity to immerse yourself in nature or dive deep into your favorite interests, cherishing the freedom to spend the day exactly as you please.
+8. You love being alone in your sanctuary space at home, where you can do whatever you want without obligations.
+Craving alone time, you relish the opportunity to immerse yourself in nature or dive deep into your favorite interests, cherishing the freedom to spend the day exactly as you please.

 Navigating the Waters of Common Misdiagnosis